 Empty properties are a concern to us because they have the potential to negatively affect individuals, local communities and the city as a whole.
-They are also assets that, if occupied, would help meet the demand for housing in the city.
+They're also assets that, if occupied, would help meet the demand for housing in the city.

 Selling an empty property

-We can also provide advice on any schemes run by other organisations in the city.
-Please contact us for the latest information.
+- we can also provide details about schemes run by other organisations in the city.
+Please call or email us for the latest information

 Letting an empty property

-We run a ‘Private Rented Scheme’ where we can help landlords find tenants for their property, matching the right person to the property and finding a home for someone who needs it.
-We also provide advice on schemes run by other organisations in the city.
-Please contact us for further information.
+We run a ‘Private Rented Scheme’ where we can help landlords find tenants for their property, matching the right person to your property and finding a home for someone who needs it.
+We can also provide details about schemes run by other organisations in the city.
+Please call or email us for the latest information

 Buying an empty property

-Our ‘Empty Property Matching Service’ can also help buyers.
-If you have seen a particular empty property that you are interested in, you will need to try to contact the owner to see if they wish to sell.
+If you've seen a particular empty property that you're interested in buying, you'll need to try to contact the owner to see if they're willing to sell.
 You can do this by:

-- delivering a letter address to ‘The Owner’ to the empty property
+- delivering a letter addressed to “The Owner” to the empty property

 - talking to neighbours of the empty property

-- Council records: we may hold information on the owner but for data protection reasons we are unable to disclose such information.
-Where we hold contact details for the owner we can forward a letter to them on your behalf for them to contact you if they are interested in selling the property
+- council records: we may hold information on the owner but for data protection reasons we're unable to disclose such information.
+However, where we hold contact details for the owner we can forward a letter to them on your behalf for them to contact you if they're interested in selling the property